polidocanol (Intravenous route)

 Uses For polidocanol

-Polidocanol injection is used to treat small varicose veins of the lower legs.
+Polidocanol injection is used to treat small varicose veins of the lower legs. polidocanol is also used to treat incompetent great saphenous veins, accessory saphenous veins, and visible varicose veins above and below the knees.
 It is a type of medicine called a sclerosing agent.

 Before Using polidocanol

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For polidocanol, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to polidocanol or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of polidocanol injection in the pediatric population.
 Safety and efficacy have not been established.